andrewhu-uw/PLAssess/README.md

 `src` is where your source code goes, `dist` is where transpiled code goes

+#### Security

+You have to generate a new private key from `Firebase Console->PLAssess-> Settings->Service Accounts`

+I do not think this is the best way to do it, I need to put more time into understanding Firebase/Firestore auth.
+For now, this is what you have to do, though

 ### Typescript

 Typescript is transpiled into Javascript, and the compiler settings are all in the `tsconfig.json`.
 When you want to compile your source, just run